VMware vs. KubeVirt: Discover a Cost-Effective Solution for Legacy VMs and Container Adoption

 Why Platform9?

-Platform9 provides a management platform that allows centralized control over containers, VMs, and infrastructure across multiple data centers and cloud instances.
-The focus is on avoiding dual management by gradually moving to the new platform and leveraging software expertise for seamless migration of existing VMs.
+Platform9 provides a management platform that allows centralized control over containers, VMs, and infrastructure across multiple data centers and private cloud environments.
+The focus is on avoiding dual management by creating a single simplified platform with native support for both VMs and containers and leveraging our software expertise for seamless migration of existing VMs.

 Start with business outcomes before making critical technology or migration decisions